WebAssembly/design/BinaryEncoding.md

 ## High-level structure

-The module starts with a magic number and version as follows.
+The module starts with a preamble of two fields:

 | Field | Type | Description |
 | ----- |  ----- | ----- |
 | magic number | `uint32` |  Magic number `0x6d736100` (i.e., '\0asm') |
 | version | `uint32` | Version number, currently 10.
 The version for MVP will be reset to 1. |

-This is followed by a sequence of sections.
-Sections can in general be repeated, but some can occur only once or have dependent sections that must preceed them but not immediately as unknown sections can occur in any order.
+This preamble is followed by a sequence of sections.
 Each section is identified by an immediate string.
 Sections whose identity is unknown to the WebAssembly implementation are ignored and this is supported by including the size in bytes for all sections.
 The encoding of all sections begins as follows:

 | Field | Type | Description |
 | ----- |  ----- | ----- |